Talkala logo

 Calling family and personal contacts on German numbers

-• Separate rates: landlines and mobiles on the +49 route are priced differently
+• Separate rates: landlines and mobiles on the +49 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile